People

 Join the Clayton Lab! - we are actively recruiting for all positions

 Graduate Students - Those interested in graduate school can apply to the University of Massachusetts Graduate School of Biomedical Sciences (https://www.umassmed.edu/gsbs/).
-We are currently accepting rotation students staring in the Fall of 2022 and Winter of 2023
+We are currently accepting rotation students staring in the Winter and Spring of 2025

-We are looking for talented and motivated Postdocs!
-Available research projects include differentiation of microglia from different myeloid precursors, characterizing HIV infection in human microglia, characterization of NK cells that differentially respond to CD4+ T cells versus macrophages, assessing NK cell interactions with Ebola virus and cytomegalovirus-infected macrophages (collaboration with Boston University and Tim Kowalik at UMass, respectively), enhancement of antibody-dependent cellular cytotoxicity (ADCC) towards HIV-infected macrophages (a collaboration with the University of Miami) and others.
-Experimental methods related to these projects include HIV infections with primary immune cells, cellular co-culture assays, flow cytometry and FACS analysis, RNA-Seq, CRISPR editing of immune cells, deep sequencing of HIV variants, custom antibody production and purification, and molecular cloning of mutant viruses.
-The ideal candidate for this position would have a PhD and lab experience in immunology, virology, and biochemistry, and an interest in a career in industry or academia.
-In addition to laboratory activities, attendance at national/international conferences, contributions towards manuscript preparation and fellowship/grant writing is encouraged.
-A minimum time commitment of two years will be required.
+We are looking for talented and motivated postdocs to pursue projects studying tissue-resident macrophage interactions with NK cell cells, studying the effects of viral and bacterial proteins on NK cell responses, and development of animal models to study human immune respnoses.
+Experimental methods related to the projects include HIV infections with primary immune cells, cellular co-culture assays, flow cytometry and FACS analysis, RNA-Seq, CRISPR editing of immune cells, deep sequencing of HIV variants, custom antibody production and purification, and molecular cloning of mutant viruses.
+The ideal candidate for this position would have a PhD and lab experience in immunology, virology, and biochemistry, and an interest in a career in academia or government.
+(NIH, CDC, etc), although interest in industry focused careers is also welcome.
+In addition to laboratory activities, attendance at national/international conferences, contributions towards manuscript preparation and fellowship/grant writing are required.
+A minimum time commitment of three years is ideal to take full advantage of our training and networking opportunities.
 If interested, please send a cover letter and CV to Dr. Kiera Clayton at kiera.clayton@umassmed.edu.